Email Headers and Message Format

 3. If the receiving inbox does not add that header, send the test to Gmail, Outlook, or another inbox that shows original authentication results.

-4. Analyze the new headers and compare SPF, DKIM, DMARC, From, Return-Path, and DKIM `d=` domains.
+4. Analyze the new headers.
+Compare SPF, DKIM, DMARC, From, Return-Path, and DKIM `d=` domains against the expected sending domains.

 ### Email Too Large or Clipped

-An HTML size checker says the email is near or above a common clipping threshold.
+An HTML email size checker says the email is near or above a common clipping threshold.

-1. Remove unused layout sections, comments, and pasted template code.
+1. Remove unused layout sections, comments, and pasted template code from the HTML.

-2. Shorten repeated content and move long supporting detail to a landing page.
+2. Shorten repeated content and move long supporting information to a landing page.

-3. Avoid embedding base64 images in the HTML.
+3. Do not embed base64 images in the HTML.

-4. Keep only the images that help the reader understand or act.
+4. Keep only the images that help the reader understand the message or take action.

-5. Send a test email to Gmail and confirm the full message, footer, and unsubscribe link are visible.
+5. Send a test email to Gmail.
+Confirm that the full message, footer, and unsubscribe link are visible.

 ### Script Tag Found

-An HTML checker found a script tag inside the email content.
+An HTML email size checker found a script tag inside the email content.

 1. Remove every `<script>` tag from the email HTML.